lucas-mrq/Internship-Scripts/README.md

 <!-- Internship Scripts -->
 ## Internship Scripts
+After my first year of engineering school I did an internship in a team of IT architects.
+They were using Archimate for their schematics but had problems with duplicates in their projects.
+The objective of my internship was to create a jArchi scipt (a plugin allowing to create scripts in Javascript, inspired by its jQuery library) that would remove these duplicates.
+Having fulfilled this objective rather quickly, I developed about ten scripts helping my colleagues in their work.
 Archimate is an open source software that allows IT architects to make schemas covering the different parts of a single enterprise project. jArchi is a plug-in that allows scripts to be executed in Archimate and my internship demonstrated its usefulness in the daily work of the department.

 <!-- TABLE OF CONTENTS -->